christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 tar xvf spark-1.3.1-bin-hadoop2.6.tgz
 {% endhighlight %}

-- create an AWS account, and get your credentials
+- create an AWS account, and get your credentials, if you don't have one already

 - create an EC2 key pair named `sparkclusterkey`